dinoboff/docker-code-verifier/server/README.md

 ## Adding a verifier

-1. edit `server/bin/startup.sh`:
+1. edit `server/bin/startup_*.sh` files:

-  - startup.sh should pull the  new verifier docker image
+  - `bin/startup_setup.sh` should pull the  new verifier docker image
-  - it to start a new verifier container for the new verifier (each verifier container should have a unique name)
+  - `bin/startup_run` should start a new verifier container for the new verifier (each verifier container should have a unique name)
   - it should link the new verifier docker container (add `--link container-name:container-alias` to the argument used to the nginx proxy server).

-2. edit server/Makefile various task (`run-image` and `push-deploy-images`) to build, run and publish the new images when testing the deployment of an instance.
+2. edit server/Makefile various tasks to build, run and publish the new images when testing the deployment of an instance.

 3. edit `server/nginx.conf` to add a new `location` like:
    ```location /new-verifier-endpoint {